Remember when Lane Kiffin was Tennessee's head coach in 2009? Volunteer fans sure would like to forget that ever happened.

 4. Tennessee 2008: Lane Kiffin Replaces Phillip Fulmer

-After firing Phillip Fulmer in 2008, AD Mike Hamilton hired Lane Kiffin, the former offensive coordinator at USC and the recently fired head coach of the Oakland Raiders.
+After firing Phillip Fulmer in 2008, athletic director Mike Hamilton hired Lane Kiffin, the former offensive coordinator at USC and the recently fired head coach of the Oakland Raiders.
 Hamilton gave Kiffin full control of the program and he proceeded to fire the entire staff, including graduate assistants and secretaries.
 After leading the team to a 7-6 record, he bolted in January 2010 to return to the Trojans as their head coach, leaving the Volunteers with no other options than Derek Dooley to lead their program.
-It has taken Tennessee years to recover, and the program is looking to start over yet again following the firing of Butch Jones.
+Tennessee has never fully recovered.

 3. SMU 1981: Bobby Collins Replaces Ron Meyer

 When head coach Ron Meyer left to coach the New England Patriots, SMU hired Bobby Collins, who had an impressive seven-year run as head coach of Southern Miss.
 Collins put together a 43-14-1 record and two Southwestern Conference championships while at SMU, but his tenure resulted in the program being given the “Death Penalty” in 1987.
 Many are to blame for this and Collins inherited a program that was already violating NCAA rules, but he still bears a lot of the responsibility as head coach.
 As the NCAA report on SMU’s probation noted, Collins had told the NCAA that, “all known violations had been disclosed and that every effort would be made to avoid violations in the future.
 Both assurances turned out to be false.”
 SMU has never fully rebounded from the severe NCAA sanctions.

 2. Nebraska 2003: Bill Callahan Replaces Frank Solich